gabechu/smart-assistant-rag/README.md

 ##  Overview

-The smart-assistant-rag project is a sophisticated AI-powered smart assistant that leverages advanced natural language processing techniques.
-It seamlessly integrates various vector models such as Hugging Face and OpenAI for text encoding and response generation.
-The projects core functionalities include document retrieval through cosine similarity, text chunking for efficient processing, and high-quality query-based responses.
-By combining cutting-edge technologies in machine learning, the smart-assistant-rag project offers a valuable solution for personalized and contextually relevant interactions.
+Smart Assistant RAG is a sophisticated open-source project that combines retrieval and generation capabilities.
+It leverages AI models like Hugging Face and OpenAI for efficient search and response generation from documents.
+With modules for evaluation, preprocessing, and text generation, the project excels in evaluating relevance, diversity, and speed of generated responses.
+Smart Assistant RAG showcases the fusion of cutting-edge technologies to enhance the document retrieval and information generation process, providing users with a powerful and intelligent assistant for various tasks.

 ---